 - g.
 Leg and Feet Position.
 The rider's leg should hang naturally.
 The rider's lower leg should be under the rider's body and should not be extended forward or backwards; that is, it should follow a straight line from the knee down to the stirrup.
-Extending the leg forward, backward or not keeping a straight line from the knee to the stirrup shall be penalized.
+Extending the leg forward. backward or not keeping a straight line from the knee to the stirrup shall be penalized.
 The rider's feet should be maintained parallel to the horse's body with the heels slightly lower than the toes (approximately one inch).
 The ball of the rider's foot should rest directly on the stirrup while exerting even pressure on the entire stirrup.
 The rider's foot position should appear natural and be as parallel as possible to the horse's body.
 The foot's position should not appear to be forced inwards and/or the toes pointing outwards.
 Those riders that appear to be forcing the foot position or maintain the toes pointing towards the body of the horse (inwards) or outwards shall be penalized. - h.
 Appointments.
 The tack shall be English type.
 Schooling tack is not acceptable.
-The attire shall be the official Paso Fino show costume.
-(See Chapter Two.
-Section VII M. 1.) - i.
-Class Separation. - 1) May be offered as a Youth Open class or may be divided into age groups as follows: - a) Divided into Junior Youth (thirteen (13) to seventeen (17) years old) and into Sub-Junior Youth (seven (7) to twelve (12) years old). - b) Divided into Junior Youth Level I (thirteen (13) to fifteen (15) years old), Junior Youth Level II (sixteen (16) to seventeen (17) years old), Sub-Junior Youth Level I (seven (7) to nine (9) years old) and Sub-Junior Youth Level II (ten (10) to twelve (12) years old)
+The stirrup leathers are not to exceed 5 centimeters (5 cm.) or two inches (2 inches) in width.
+The stirrups can be metal or leather.
+These should be symmetrical in all parts, including the footrest.
+The attire shall be: - black leather boots - black trousers of which the length does not surpass the heel of the boot while the rider is mounted. - black jacket - the hat should be white or cream with black or white ribbon.
+Any other type of hat is prohibited. - i.
+Class Separation. - 1) May be offered as an Open class or may be divided into age groups as follows: - a) International Paso Equitation Mini from 4 to 5 years. \\, International Paso Equitation from 6 to 8 years. \\, International Paso Equitation from 9 to 11 years, International Paso Equitation from 12 to 14 years, International Paso Equitation from 15 to 17 years.